marco-m/otium/notes.md

+- add go template rendering of the keys in the bag, like donothing does
+- make the Run function optional?
+As-is, it can be annoying very fast for no gain
 - Find a way to pre-populate a subset of the bag with flags passed from the command-line!
 This would be cool but not so easy since the code that populates the bag is in the user-provided Run function :-(, I cannot pre-run it!
   - On the other hand, maybe I can split the user-provided function in two:
   - Inputs()  this one sets the bag??? - so that I can pre-run it ???
   - Run()
 - the tests
   - TestProcedure_ExecuteOneStepRunSuccess
   - TestProcedure_ExecuteOneStepRunFailure